-The University of Chicago offers a choice of five medical plans.
+The University of Chicago offers a choice of four medical plans.
 Two are preferred provider organization (PPO), and two are health maintenance organization (HMO) plans.
 View a side-by-side comparison of all the medical plans.

 Preferred Provider Organization (PPO)